Studies have shown that students who work while in college have, on average, better grades than those who do not work. Working while in college also:

 What Is Federal Work-Study?

 Federal Work-Study (FWS) is a type of financial aid that encourages college students to engage in part time employment while attending college.
 To qualify for FWS, you must file a Free Application for Federal Student Aid (FAFSA), demonstrate financial need through the results of your FAFSA, and meet the satisfactory academic progress standards.
 FWS is not directly applied to your bill, but is paid in a biweekly check based on hours worked and level of hourly wage.
-FWS positions can be viewed once you are registered for classes and have set up your "Handshake" employment profile.
-You can also "like" the Career Services Facebook page or follow them on Twitter for new job postings.
+FWS positions can be viewed on Handshake - your account will be created once you are registered for classes.
+You can also "like" the Career Services Facebook page or follow them on LinkedIn for new job postings.

 What Happens If I Don’t Qualify For Federal Work-Study?